keelancook/md/StackEdit/Keelan's Articles/Four Questions to Guide Creating a Global Missions Partnership.md

 And then came the questions.
 Church leaders began to start asking about the ways they could get their churches involved in global missions partnerships.
 With little direct connection to specific missionaries, churches often don't know where to start.

-If you find your church in a similar position, having a desire to begin healthy overseas missions engagement and not knowing where to start, then here are four questions to help guide you to your first healthy international partnership.
+If you find your church in a similar position—having a desire to begin healthy overseas missions engagement and not knowing where to start—then here are four questions to help guide you to your first healthy international partnership.

 ## Do we already have missionaries on the field?
 The first place for any church to turn when it comes to international missions partnerships is their own membership.
 If a church has members, or past members, on the field serving with a missionary team, entering into partnership with their ongoing work is an excellent way to support them and involve the broader church in a missions vision.